smileboywtu/python-startup/static/articles/python-lock.md

 use the same memory, precautions have to be taken or two threads will write to the same memory at the same time.
 This is what the global interpreter lock is for.

+thread and process difference for dealing with http requests:

+- a breakdown inside a connection will not affect other ones when use multi-processing to handle requests
+- a single thread interrupt will make other threads inside the same process break down

 some pros and cons from [stackoverflow](http://stackoverflow.com/questions/3044580/multiprocessing-vs-threading-python)

 ## Multiprocessing

 ### Pros